thompsonj/thompsonj.github.io/_posts/2016-07-28-improving-transparency-reproducibility.md

 * more citations
 * maximizing benefits to research participants

-But there are several hurdles to making neuroimaging data openly available
+But there are several hurdles to making neuroimaging data openly available:

 ### Consent Forms